AkiKonani/GMRDocumentation/guides/quester.md

 The twelfth argument is the quest turn in Z coordinate.
 Can also be set to `nil` if no turn in is required.

+The thirteenth argument is the quest turn in object ID.
+Can also be set to `nil` if no turn in is required.

-The thirteenth argument can be used to define the custom quest logic when the GMR quest type is 'Custom'.
+The fourteenth argument can be used to define the custom quest logic when the GMR quest type is 'Custom'.
 It is called regularly with GMR.
 It seems required to pass a table with a function as argument (see code example above).

-The fourteenth argument can be used to set profile settings for the quest.
+The fifteenth argument can be used to set profile settings for the quest.

 #### Custom questing logic